Maui Nui Makai Network

 Draft Proposal

-Maui Hikina Huliāmahi is an initiative of the Maui Nui Makai Network and partners, focused on community-led planning for regional makai (marine) management across the four moku of East Maui: Ko‘olau, Hāna, Kīpahulu, & Kaupō.
-The process began in 2019, when a small group of East Maui communities expressed their commitment to work together to sustain their ahupua'a systems.
-They each participated in workshops following the Network's Mālama I Ke Kai Guide where they developed makai management plans and together have drafted a proposal.
+Maui Hikina Huliāmahi is an initiative of East Maui fishers and residents focused on community-led planning for regional makai (marine) management across the four moku of East Maui: Ko‘olau, Hāna, Kīpahulu, & Kaupō.
+The process began in 2019, when several East Maui communities expressed their commitment to work together to sustain their ahupua'a systems.
+They each participated in workshops following the Network's Mālama I Ke Kai Guide where they developed makai management plans for their own areas.
+The East Maui groups then invited the Maui Nui Makai Network to support their efforts to work together across the region.

 In June of 2023, communities of all four moku met to agree on a regional plan grounded in traditional knowledge and sound science.
 This is a community-drafted proposal that is now being circulated for review and feedback from Ko‘olau to Kaupō.
-In July 2024, the hui met to finalize the management plan.
+In July 2024, the hui met to finalize the management plan and decided to move forward with an East Maui Regional Community-Based Subsistence Fishing Area.
 Please take time to read through the draft proposal and proved any comments with the link above.
 Your input is critical to its success!

 File Type: pdf